Contested Space: The Military Chapel of Santa Fe

 On Wednesday, May 16, 1827, a man named Ignacio Sandoval showed up in Santa Fe, New Mexico with important information for Governor Antonio Narbona.
 Sandoval had just returned from a trapping expedition led by an American named Ewing Young.
 Young, who didn’t have a permit to trap, had come back with thirteen packs of furs—probably mostly beaver—and hidden them south of Santa Fe at the Peña Blanca home of Luis María Cabeza de Baca.

 Narbona, in one of his last official acts as governor, sent men to confiscate the furs.
 Cabeza de Baca, trying to protect them, died as a result.
-Manuel Armijo, who took over as Governor on May 21, promptly issued an order for Ewing Young’s arrest in connection with the illegally-obtained furs.
+Manuel Armijo, who took over as Governor on May 21, promptly issued an order for Ewing Young’s arrest in connection with the illegally obtained furs.

 Young escaped incarceration for the time being, but the pelts remained confiscated.
 Well, most of them did.
 Some of them belonged to another American, Milton Sublette.